harthon10/harthon10/README.md

 ### Hi there 👋

 Hello!
-My name is Harthon Wint, and I'm a software engineer with expertise in API’s and full-stack development.
+My name is Harthon Wint, during my apprenticeship with Multiverse and Citizens Bank I have gained a lot of technical experience as well as sharpened my technical skills.
+I've learned the latest industry tools and technologies and some of the projects pinned display those teachings.